Bio

 As an artform based in the body, dance is uniquely situated to be a catalyst for human connection and empathy.
 Through the interrelatedness of our own corporeality, and the carriage of our common humanity and experience, it is my belief that the body itself can be a site of research, creation, and connection.
 The impetus of my work as an artist is to cultivate and promote such empathy and connection.

 Looking to the body as a site of embodied memory and experience, my creative work and research investigates the role of personal narrative, specificity, and vulnerability in creating empathetic connection in both process and performance.
-Drawing on theory and research in the areas of phenomenology, corporeality, cognitive science, and embodied therapies, my creative process engages Authentic Movement (an improvisational movement practice) as a methodology of embodied reflection, response, and collaborative movement generation.
+Drawing on theory and research in the areas of corporeality, cognitive science, and embodied therapies, my creative process engages Authentic Movement (an improvisational movement practice) as a method of embodied reflection, response, and collaborative movement generation.

 Research Interests